piotr07da/EventForging/README.md

 - `aggregate` - the aggregate that we are saving to the repository.
 - `expectedVersion` - the expected version of the aggregate in the repository.
   - Pass `ExpectedVersion.None` if you expect that the aggregate does not exist in the repository.
 This is the case for newly created aggregates.
   - Pass `ExpectedVersion.Any` if you do not want to check the version of the aggregate during save.
+(This option is not supported in CosmosDb implementation and it behaves exactly as the `ExpectedVersion.Retrieved`.)
   - Pass `ExpectedVersion.Retrieved` if you want the version of the saved aggregate to match the version it had when it was retrieved from the repository.
 This is similar to Any, but ensures that the version of the aggregate does not change between retrieving and saving.
 It provides consistency for the operation executed on the aggregate.
   - Pass a number if you expect a specific version.
 - `conversationId` - the ID of the conversation.